 KHRA – Kidney Health Risk Assessment Program

-The National Kidney Foundation of Maryland (NKF-MD) KHRA screenings (KHRA stands for Kidney Health Risk Assessment) are open to any individual 18 or older who is interested in getting screened for early warning signs of possible kidney problems.
+The National Kidney Foundation Serving Maryland and Delaware (National Kidney Foundation Serving Maryland and Delaware) KHRA screenings (KHRA stands for Kidney Health Risk Assessment) are open to any individual 18 or older who is interested in getting screened for early warning signs of possible kidney problems.
 Since kidney problems are usually not symptomatic in the early stages, the purpose of the screenings is to identify those individuals who may be at risk for kidney disease and encourage them to follow up with their primary care doctor.

 KHRA screenings consist of four stations staffed by volunteers.

 Station 1: Signed consent form by the participant and a basic, brief family/personal medical history.